Residence in Denmark for non-EU/EEA citizens

 The video below is a guide to you as a citizen from outside the EU/EEA, taking up residence in Denmark for more than 3 months to work or study.

-There are no formal requirements to how you should write the appeal, but you should state your Personal ID number (issued to you by SIRI), the case number of the case you are appealing and a copy of SIRI’s decision.
+There are no formal requirements to how you should write the appeal, but you should state your Personal ID number (issued to you by SIRI or Danish Immigration Service), the case number of the case you are appealing and a copy of the decision.

 Workindenmark is part of the Danish Ministry of Employment and member of European Employment Service (EURES):